 This annex does not imply anything about implementation, encoding of values, or range limitations set by the encoding or implementation.
 (For encoding and limits set by the encoding methods, see RFC 9171.)

 Value limits imposed by implementations will be documented by forthcoming network management specifications.

+NOTE: It is recommended that the language of a standard for BP network management, as yet undefined, will conform to the canonical nomenclature defined in this annex.

 Primary Block Elements